By Kevin Glew

 But much like two-hit shutouts, Leal has been underrated in baseball and Blue Jays’ lore.

-If you ask a Blue Jays fan today to name the only six pitchers in franchise history to have three consecutive 200-inning seasons, they’re likely to rhyme off the first five names (Dave Stieb, Jim Clancy, Jimmy Key, Pat Hentgen and Roy Halladay) fairly quickly.
+If you ask a Blue Jays fan today to name the only seven pitchers in franchise history to have three consecutive 200-inning seasons, they’re likely to rhyme off the first six names (Dave Stieb, Jim Clancy, Jimmy Key, Pat Hentgen, Roy Halladay and R.A.
+Dickey) fairly quickly.

-Leal is the sixth hurler on that list, and one that many current Blue Jays fans have probably never heard of.
+Leal is the seventh hurler on that list, and one that many current Blue Jays fans have probably never heard of.

 However, from 1982 to 1984, Leal was a mainstay of the club’s rotation and never hurled less than 217 innings in a season.